Aerlinthian

 User ID: 595,429

-Subject: Do you push your youngster to finish what is on their plate?
+Do you push your youngster to finish what is on their plate?

 After reading this thread I am sure you all are going to love me!
 I have always let my sons eat the way they wanted.
-I always felt dessert should be as nutritious as the meal itself...so if they wanted to start with dessert...fine with me happy Truly...
+I always felt dessert should be as nutritious as the meal itself...so if they wanted to start with dessert...fine with me Truly... ~Murron~

 -----signature-----

-it means to be in the midst
+PEACE... it means to be in the midst of noise, trouble and strife and still be calm in your heart.

 Link to this post